 If the inmate you are looking for is incarcerated in a state facility, visit that state’s Department of Corrections website and look for the online search function.
 It varies by state, but some Department of Corrections sites have advanced search functions, allowing you to input a thorough physical description of the inmate and the offense for which he or she was incarcerated.
 Rather than sifting through a long list of inmates – especially in states with large prison populations – a detailed search query can quickly narrow down the results.

 And if the state’s website does not have an online search feature, there will be a phone number to call and find out the release date or other prisoner information.

 County and City Jails

 If the inmate is incarcerated in a smaller facility – like a county or city jail – your best bet is to give the location a phone call and request the person’s scheduled release date.
 However, some county and city jails have online search functions, as well.
 These search queries are similar to the Department of Corrections functions, but there will be fewer results to sift through.

 Federal Prison Inmates

 The Federal Bureau of Prisons hosts a website at www.bop.gov.
-Their Find an Inmate page makes it easy to locate an inmate in any federal prison.
-The search function is fairly limited.
-Users can either search by a number, such as the inmate’s bureau of prisons' number or their FBI number, or can try a search by name.
-The name search provides opportunities to enter information about the prisoner’s race, age and sex to make the search more efficient.
-Any inmates incarcerated after 1982 are entered into this system.
+Their “Find an Inmate” page makes it easy to locate an inmate in any federal prison.
+With fairly limited functionality, users can search by the inmate’s Bureau of Prisons number, FBI number, or name.
+The name search provides opportunities to enter information about the prisoner’s race, age, and sex to make the search more efficient.